Danielovich/RubinStatic/README.md

 - If you are wondering what the fuzz about the Category-code is all about, consider it helpers for outputting e.g.: CategoryName(PostCount), e.g: "Sailing(19)".
 - You can use this API from at least a console application and there is no dependencies to other internal projects.

-#### Rubin.Markdown.Console is where it's all connected.
+#### Rubin.StaticSite.Console is where it's all connected.
 I have tried to make it as slim as possible, and so...

-- there is a wrapper around the IGenerateStatic [called PageGenerator](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown.Console/Generators/PageGenerator.cs).
+- there is a wrapper around the IGenerateStatic [called PageGenerator](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.StaticSite.Console/Generators/PageGenerator.cs).
-- you can [control where the static HTML pages should be saved](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown.Console/Generators/FileSaver.cs), default is /Output dir which is stored in the obj/bin at runtim.
+- you can [control where the static HTML pages should be saved](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.StaticSite.Console/Generators/FileSaver.cs), default is /Output dir which is stored in the obj/bin at runtim.
 - the [SetupLayoutHelper is actually placed inside Rubin.Static](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Static/Infrastructure/LayoutHelper.cs) because of its responsibilty to the _Layout view files.
 Layout views cannot have a strongly typed model so to overcome this I have made a singleton that one can use if one wishes to output [content which should be shared across all Views that use a Layout view](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Static/Views/Shared/_Layout.cshtml).
-- the [GenerateCommand is a Command](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown.Console/GenerateCommand.cs) in the sense of System.CommandLine.
+- the [GenerateCommand is a Command](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.StaticSite.Console/GenerateCommand.cs) in the sense of System.CommandLine.
 I have nothing against this library but the dependency is quite large, so I will keep  it until I find a more suitable solution.
 The command acts as the executor of the PageGenator.
-- posts are [converted from a MarkdownPost model to a Post model](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown.Console/Mappers/PostService.cs), and I have tried to keep the sharing of the two models as far away as I found possible.
+- posts are [converted from a MarkdownPost model to a Post model](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.StaticSite.Console/Mappers/PostService.cs), and I have tried to keep the sharing of the two models as far away as I found possible.
 - the program is executed with the command "generate".